Freedom of Speech

 8. By the authority of the Council of the College the following procedures must be followed by students and staff of the College in respect of:

 a.
-Events falling within the class of events specified in paragraph 2 above, whether taking place on College premises or at an external venue;
+Events falling within the class of events specified in paragraph 2 above, whether taking place on College premises, at an external venue, or on an online platform;

 b.
 The conduct required of all persons in connection with any such defined events; and